 Transportation is provided for you with a convenient pick-up location right near the cruise docks in downtown Ketchikan.
 Enjoy a narrated 8-mile drive along the coast before arriving at the Wildlife Sanctuary, bordering the Tongass National Forest at rustic Herring Cove.
-Your naturalist host will greet you and invite you along for a guided stroll along the improved trail, complete with scenic viewing areas and stopping points, allowing opportunities for viewing eagles and black bears from raised viewing decks.
+Your naturalist host will greet you and invite you along for a guided stroll on the improved trail, complete with scenic viewing areas and stopping points, allowing opportunities for viewing eagles and possibly black bears from raised viewing decks.
 The guides truly make this tour what it is, sharing their knowledge of both the local wildlife and plant life that make up this diverse landscape.
 Follow the boardwalk along Eagle Creek to view the grassy wetlands characterized by endless varieties of birds which can be seen and heard along the way.

 KETCHIKAN TOUR DETAILS: